What Type of Refrigerators Are Best for Your Kitchen?

 With a wine refrigerator, the objective isn't to keep wine extremely cold.

-Wine refrigerators can be an add-on to a bar or to any kitchen or can be added in as a built-in cabinet.
+Wine refrigerators can be an add-on to a bar or any kitchen or can be added in as a built-in cabinet.
 In addition, some people opt for full-length refrigeration.

 Ice Makers

-It's sure to impress your guests when you serve them unlimited ice-cold drinks.
+It will impress your guests when you serve them unlimited ice-cold drinks.

 With ice makers, you may need a connection to your water line and a drain to make them function.